×

 When we asked people why foreigners move to Dusseldorf, they responded:

 "Dusseldorf is an attractive destination for expats due to its vibrant culture, excellent quality of life, and strong economy.
 The city is known for its fashion, art, and nightlife, making it a great place to live and work.
 Additionally, Dusseldorf is home to a large international community, making it easy for expats to find a social circle and feel at home.
 The city also offers excellent public transportation, making it easy to get around.
-Finally, Dusseldorf is a great place to raise a family, with plenty of parks, playgrounds, and other family-friendly activities," mentioned an expat living in Dusseldorf.
+Finally, Dusseldorf is a great place to raise a family, with plenty of parks, playgrounds, and other family-friendly activities," said one expat living in Dusseldorf.

 About the Author